presiyanbg/myHeartPlus/README.md

 # PhoneApp
-Phone dialer application build with React Native
+Phone dialer application build with React Native and Typescript